Skip to Content

 I added vitamin E oil to this green tea overnight mask for its moisturizing and antioxidant effects.
 A little goes a long way, as vitamin E is effective even at low concentrations.

-These beautiful jars are perfect for gifting to loved ones and come in a variety of sizes.
-They add an element of luxury that makes any handmade gift look and feel like an expensive store bought product.
+These frosted glass jars with real bamboo lids are perfect for gift giving and come in a variety of sizes.
+They also add an element of luxury that makes any handmade gift look and feel like an expensive store bought skincare product.

 Green tea overnight mask in glass jar with bamboo spoon